benzend/small-rpg-game/README.md

 ## What is it?

-As a simple game built with vanilla JavaScript
+A simple video game built with vanilla JavaScript

 ---